whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-21-Five-Four-Club-Subscription-December-2015-Review-Coupon.md

 <DT>Darkson Slim Fit Jeans in Blue</DT>
 </DL>

-<p>My favorite items to receive from <a href="https://www.fivefourclub.com/getstarted?referrer=RE731318" target="_blank">Five Four Club</a> is jackets and the next best thing is pants.
+<p>My favorite items to receive from <a href="https://www.fivefourclub.com/getstarted?referrer=RE731318" target="_blank">Five Four Club</a> are jackets and the next best thing are pants.
 So when I saw a pair of jeans in this month's shipment I was excited.
 This is the first jeans my husband has received from them and they're pretty great.</p>

 <p>The material is made of 81.6% cotton, 16.9% polyester, and 1.5% spandex.
 It's your typical jean thickness but is not stiff and has stretchability.
 My husband only wears jeans that has some stretch in them so this was a good match.</p>